Jackknife1/riotapi-mysql/mysql_tutorial.md

   **NOTE**
   When inserting data into database, always check:
-  - Collumn order must match with collumn names in table
+  - Column order must match with collumn names in table
   - Number of placeholders must match number of rows
   - Format api data into hashable format, like tuple(), so it can be properly inserted
-  - Check if data types of your varibales match data types of your collumns (can't insert str into int collumn)
+  - Check if data types of your varibales match data types of your columns (can't insert str into int collumn)

   ***MySQL***
   All those thing could be also done in mysql workbench, manualy or by mysql commands with their own syntax.